-- In the Mobile Phone Number box, enter the phone number that will receive SMS responses. - 2.
+- 1. In the Mobile Phone Number box, enter the phone number that will receive SMS responses. - 2.
 Click Generate QR Code. - The control center generates a quick response (QR) code that includes the two-factor authentication settings and a link to download the mobile application. - 3.
 Install and configure the mobile application.
-For more information, see "Installing and Configuring the Fortify2FA Mobile App" on the next page.
+For more information, see "Installing and Configuring the Fortify2FA Mobile App" below.